ayushilal20/Verapamil_Analysis/README.md

 ## Overview

-This repository provides a comprehensive analysis of **verapamil's mechanism of action in pancreatic beta cells**, with a focus on its impact on gene expression, pathway enrichment, and gene co-expression network topology.
+This repository provides a comprehensive analysis of **verapamil's mechanism of action in pancreatic beta cells**, focusing on its impact on gene expression, pathway enrichment, and gene co-expression network topology.
 The project integrates transcriptomic data, functional enrichment (GO, KEGG, Reactome, WikiPathways), and network analysis to elucidate how verapamil modulates beta cell biology.
-The analysis framework adapts the structure of the [Amiloride Drug MOA study](https://github.com/evanpeikon/Amilioride_Drug_MOA), to amalyze the impacct of Verapamil on pancreatic beta-cell function.
+The analysis framework adapts the structure of the [Amiloride Drug MOA study](https://github.com/evanpeikon/Amilioride_Drug_MOA) to analyze the impact of Verapamil on pancreatic beta-cell function.

 ## Background